3Q/DEPT Marketing Salary | $80K-$90K+ | Levels.fyi

 The median Marketing compensation in United States package at 3Q/DEPT totals $80K per year.
-View the base salary, equity, and bonus breakdowns for 3Q/DEPT's total compensation packages.
+View the base salary, stock, and bonus breakdowns for 3Q/DEPT's total compensation packages.
 Last updated: 10/30/2025

 Company